BMorganDev/my-python-beginnings/README.md

 ## Future Improvements
 - Let the user choose how far the table goes
 - Add option for multiple numbers at once

+# Day 6: Contact Book App

+A Python program to manage contacts with name, phone number, and email address.

+## Features
+- Add new contacts
+- View all contacts
+- Search contacts by name
+- Remove contacts
+- Exit the program safely

+## Technologies Used
+- Python 3
+- Lists & Dictionaries

+## How to Run
+1. Copy the code into a Python environment
+2. Run the file and follow the menu options

+## Future Improvements
+- Save contacts to a file so they persist after closing
+- Add option to update contact info